 FINAL WORD FROM BOB CARR

 As a homeowner in Maryland, the best long-term protection you can give your home is proper drainage.
-When water can’t sit near your foundation, it can’t cause foundation cracks, basement seepage, mold, or structural issues.
+By redirecting water from your home, that water never has a chance to make contact with your home and start causing structural damage that could cause problems later.